What Capital Structure Is and How It Works

 What Is Capital Structure?

-Long-term debt: Usually debts held for at least 12 months, which may include bonds, lines of credit, and bank loans Short-term liabilities: Debts scheduled to be paid off in the next year or less, which may include short-term bank loans and commercial paper
+Long-term debt: Usually debts held for at least 12 months, which may include bonds, lines of credit, and small business loans Short-term liabilities: Debts scheduled to be paid off in the next year or less, which may include short-term bank loans and commercial paper

 Common equity: Stock owned by founders and (if applicable) employees Preferred equity: Stock owned externally.
 Preferred stockholders are in a higher tier than common stockholders when it comes to claiming dividends or assets